A Symphony of Slates: Understanding the "Chatter" on Your Roof

 What's Causing the Racket?

 The main culprit is wind uplift and turbulence.
-This is especially common on very steep surfaces like steeples, walls, dormers, and gables, where wind can easily get underneath the slates.
+This is especially common on very steep surfaces like steeples, dormers, and gables, where wind can easily get underneath the slates.
 As the wind pushes and pulls, it can cause the slates to lift and move, creating a domino effect of knocking and tapping.
 Over time, this constant movement can wear down the slates, potentially leading to cracks, breakage, or even a loosened slate falling off.

 The Silent Consequences